 - To qualify for the IU DPT interview, you must have completed all admission requirements (with the exception that you are allowed to have two prerequisites remaining at the time of the interview - refer to IU DPT prerequisite information), and rank in the top 80 -100 applicants based upon academic criteria (cumulative GPA, Math/Science prerequisite GPA, and GRE scores).

-- Those who meet the above criteria will be invited to the IUPUI campus for an interview in November to be scheduled between 8:00am - 2:00pm.
-This is the only day and time during which interviews will be conducted!
+- Those who meet the above criteria will be invited to the IUPUI campus for an interview in November or December.
+This is the only day and time during which interviews will be conducted.

 - For those invited, the interview is mandatory for both in-state and out-of-state applicants, so be prepared to make travel arrangements to the IUPUI campus.